Sleep Apnea Devices

 Devices for Sleep Apnea in New Jersey

 Looking for an oral appliance to treat sleep apnea?
-There are more than 80 options available on the market today, and Dr. Ivan F. Stein has intimate knowledge and experience with most of them.
+There are more than 80 options available on the market today, and Drs.
+Ivan & Allan Stein has intimate knowledge and experience with most of them.
 Most of them fall into two categories: mandibular-repositioning devices (MRDs) and tongue-retaining devices (TRDs).
 Both categories of sleep apnea oral appliances are designed to keep the airway clear during sleep, allowing for unobstructed breathing, but mandibular-repositioning devices are more commonly used.
 Crafted from acrylic, these appliances are worn in the mouth like an orthodontic retainer or a mouth guard.